tadijam64/search-engines-comparison/README.md

-# Apache Lucene, Apache Solr and Elasticsearch comparison on AEM 6.4
+# Apache Lucene, Apache Solr and Elasticsearch comparison on Adobe Experience Manager

+## Goal

-Goal of this project is to explore capabilities of ***search engines*** mentioned in the title on different types of content and with different technical cases, together with their behaviour on AEM's technology stack.
+Exploring **capabilities** **of** ***search engines*** mentioned in the title.
+This is done with different types of content and with different technical cases.
+It was also important to explore behavior of the search engines with AEM's technology stack.

-This project is practical part of Master's Thesis "***Implementing Search Engines in Adobe Experience Manager***" on Faculty of Organization and Informatics.

-Proper testing of search engine's capabilities requires large amount of data.
-To avoid thinking and planing of all site's content that makes sense, existing AEM reference site - We Retail is used.
+Proper testing of search engines capabilities requires large amount of data.
+To avoid thinking and planning of all site's content that makes sense, existing AEM reference site - We Retail is used.

-The whole Master's Thesis will be published here as soon as the project is done.

-Key words: ***Apache Lucene, Apache Solr, Elasticsearch***, AEM, search engines

-Copy of original readme file of ***We Retail*** project follows:
+## Description

+Many options of the search engines are explored and then compared.

+Using search engines is a critical functionality for almost all applications, but to choose which one to use primarily depends on you business case.
+However, more detailed comparison and implementation details are going to be available on my GitHub profile under - Wiki pages.

+*This project is practical part of Master's Thesis "**Implementing Search Engines in Adobe Experience Manager**" on Faculty of Organization and Informatics.
+Theory part of Thesis can be found in the root of the project.
+It is written in Croatian, but additional blogs on implementation details are going to be available soon.*

+## Functionalities

+This project adds the following functionalities to the We Retail app:

+- search component is updated with **option for user to choose search engine to execute query** with the given term.
+Options are:
+  - Lucene (OOTB AEM Lucene Oak)
+  - Apache Solr
+  - Elasticsearch
+- user can **choose to search different type of content**.
+Options are:
+  - Pages (all nodes with cq:Page type - i.e. products)
+  - Assets (all nodes with dam:Asset type - i.e pictures of products for content authors to edit)
+  - All content (pages and assets combined in results)
+  - By tag (look for all pages and assets with tag that matches given term)

+## Technologies
+- **Adobe Experience Manager 6.4.2**
+- **Apache Lucene 8.2.0**
+- **Apache Solr 8.2.0**
+- **Elasticsearch 7.4.1**
+- **Java 8**
+- **AEM Groovy 13.0.0 - writing scripts for additional content rendering**

-# We.Retail
+# Implementation
-This is an AEM 6.4 reference implementation for the retail industry.

 ## Modules